Kowsi/BlocHome/README.md

 ![bloc_spot-2](./frontend/img/blockhome.png)
 # BLOC HOME

-### DEALERLESS DEALS - SMARTER, SECURE & FASTER
+### BLOCHOME - SMARTER, SECURE & FASTER
 ---
-Dealerless Deals is a platform that provides services for sell (through auction), rent and real estate launch in the property registry using smart contracts
+BlocHome is a platform that provides services for sell (through auction), rent and real estate launch in the property registry using smart contracts
   * Develop a digital real estate blockchain platform for the management of luxury home, apartments, investment property,  property rentals, and sales.
   * Utilize Digital Token Technology to manage the distribution of real estate smart contacts.
   * Utilize computer algorithms, blockchain, location data, predictive analytics and more to help investors locate and sell properties, find renters and maximize their real estate investments.